tamarin-prover/tamarin-prover/src/003_example.md

 `LtkReveal( S )`.
 This is visualized in the graph as follows.
-The only way of getting a `SessKeyC( S, k )` action is using an instance of the `Client_2` rule on the left, and the `K( k )` rule is symbolized on the right using a round box (the intruder reasoning is always visualized using round boxes).
+The only way of getting a `SessKeyC( S, k )` action is using an instance of the `Client_2` rule on the left, and the `K( k )` rule is symbolized on the right using a round box (intruder reasoning is always visualized using round boxes).

-FIX explain formula
+Just below the graph, the formula

+    formulas: ∀ #r.
+(LtkReveal( S ) @ #r) ⇒ ⊥

+now states that any occurrence of `LtkReveal( S )` will lead to a contradiction.

 To finish the proof we can either continue manually by selecting the constraint to resolve next, or by calling the `autoprover` which selects the next steps